K-A-Crawford/Navigium_Isidis_Procession/README.md

 Crawford, Katherine A.

-Displaying Rituals: Simulating Potential Routes of the navigium Isidis Procession. **Journal of Urban Archaeology** (in press).
+Displaying Rituals: Simulating Potential Routes of the navigium Isidis Procession. **Journal of Urban Archaeology** 6: 49–70 (2022).

 # Contents
 -	Code